laurenle/rootnote/README.md

 ./ngrok 3000
 ```

 On success, the window running ngrok will give you a "Forwarding" address.
+You'll need to keep this Terminal window open and running as long as you want MMS to work.

 1. Navigate to [Twilio > Phone Numbers > Manage Numbers > Active Numbers](https://www.twilio.com/console/phone-numbers/incoming), and click on the phone number you reserved earlier.
 2. Scroll down to "Messaging > A Message Comes in."
 3. From the dropdown, select the option "Webhook."